languagetool-org/languagetool-org.github.io/software-that-supports-languagetool-as-a-plug-in-or-add-on.md

 # Software that Supports LanguageTool as an Add-On

-This software supports [LanguageTool](https://languagetool.org) one way or the other. **Please note that most of this software is not supported by the LanguageTool team.**
+This software supports [LanguageTool](https://languagetool.org) in one way or another. **Please note that most of this software is not supported by the LanguageTool team.**

 * [LanguageTool in CheckMate](http://www.opentag.com/okapi/wiki/index.php?title=CheckMate) used as a server to enhance translation QA